 Registered Massage Therapist

-Coral is originally from Metchosin, a rural area west of Victoria BC where she grew up in a large family.
-She graduated from the West Coast College of Massage Therapy, Victoria, in 2009, completing the 3000 hour course.
-Before joining Kamloops Active Health in February 2017, Coral lived and worked in Lillooet BC and Whitehorse YT.
+Coral is originally from Metchosin, Vancouver Island.
+She graduated from the West Coast College of Massage Therapy in 2009, completing the 3000 hour course.
+Before joining Kamloops Active Health in 2017, she practiced massage therapy in Lillooet BC and Whitehorse YT.

-Some areas of extra interest are shoulder pathologies, low back pain and nerve impingement, scoliosis, pre/post-natal, runner’s symptoms, tension headaches and migraines, pelvic health, postural symptoms and musician-related strains.
+Some areas of extra interest are whiplash, stress and trauma held in the body, shoulder/elbow/wrist conditions, nerve impingement, scoliosis, pre- and post-natal, runner’s symptoms, tension headaches/migraines, postural symptoms, and musician-related strains.

 Thea Ferguson RMT